Crews respond to multiple car accidents around BR Monday night

 It's unclear what caused the accident.

 A separate car crash was also reported at 8 o'clock Monday night in the Oak Hills subdivision.
-Sources responded to the 1200 block of W. Lakeview drive after a driver crashed into part of a power pole, then became trapped inside.
+Sources responded to the 1200 block of W. Lakeview drive after a driver clipped a power pole, landed upright, and became trapped inside.

 A neighbor tells WBRZ she was walking her dog and saw the car stuck on the electricity pole with the driver trapped.
 She also says there were sparks coming from an electricity box down the road.
 However, no power outages were reported in the area.
 The sheriff's office is investigating the accident.